Alex Verdugo Player Props: Red Sox vs. Angels

 Alex Verdugo At The Plate

+- He has homered in one of 16 games, and in 1.4% of his plate appearances.

-- Verdugo has driven in a run in four games this year (26.7%), including two games with multiple runs batted in.
+- In four games this season (25.0%), Verdugo has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.